Who are they?

 Bonas MacFarlane say

 This is the Savile Row end of things – tailored, elegant, cut to your measure from the best materials.
-In the end it may still not suit but, if it does, it will be a perfect, hard-wearing and an excellent fit.
+If you can afford it, it will be a perfect, hard-wearing and an excellent fit.